 - Too much trouble: By the time an appointment is set, many symptoms pass or get worse; some people are unable to transport themselves or take time off from work; sometimes it’s just laziness.

 * It is imperative you consult experienced medical professionals in treating any illness.
 Until you are well informed and able to distinguish what pharmacists are reliable and highly experienced, it is recommended you see a doctor.
 Your health is precious and not worth endangering at all costs.

-A pilot program issuing e-prescriptions in Greece began October 18, 2010; and a centralized database is expected to link IKA and all IKA pharmacies in Greece by 2012.
-The new system will provide the following conveniences:
+A program issuing e-prescriptions in Greece began October 18, 2010; and a centralized database links IKA and all IKA pharmacies in Greece as of 2012.
+The new system provides the following conveniences:

 – Electronic storage of scanned prescriptions, claims and statements